Updates, commentary, training and advice on immigration and asylum law

 It also says:

-caseworkers should normally expect to see information and evidence relating to the applicant’s income, their accommodation, the type and adequacy of accommodation, the amount of their rent/mortgage or of their contribution towards this, and their outgoings in terms of spending on things like food and utility bills.
+You should normally expect to see information and evidence relating to the income of the applicant (and individuals they rely on for financial support within their household such as, for Appendix CNP applications, their non-parent relative), regarding their accommodation, the type and adequacy of accommodation, the amount of their rent/mortgage or of their contribution towards this, and their outgoings in terms of spending on things like food and utility bills.
 This information should be supported by independent evidence, such as their pay slips, bank statements, tenancy agreement and utility bills.
 The nature of the evidence provided will vary depending on the individual circumstances of the applicant, but the caseworker should expect to see evidence appropriate to the circumstances being claimed.

 Importantly, in all cases, evidence must be up to date.